dataloop-ai/dtlpy-documentation/swagger_rest_api/04_api_for_analytics.md

 ### Final thoughts
 This exercise, while it may extract simple information, has showcased how you can perform some basic analysis using API calls on a Dataloop Project.
 Feel free to modify the code to fit your particular needs and perform the analysis you want to.

-You can find the complete code in a Jupyter Notbook we created for you.
+You can find the complete code in a Jupyter Notebook we created for you.